Dafterfly/Pi-hole-info/how to use a pihole on a huawei b535 router.md

 5. Fill in the IP address that falls outside of the range noted in step 3.

-6. Select your rpi device from the device name dropdown menu, the MAC address will fill in automatically
+6. Select your pihole device from the device name dropdown menu, the MAC address will fill in automatically

 7. Then click save